 Social media has become the preferred communications channel and has significantly changed the way we communicate online.
 Social media tools have made it easy to connect, engage and interact with other people, in many ways making communication an instant and two-way conversation.
 These tools provide FAO opportunities to advocate and promote its work, engage with stakeholders, and increase the visibility of its work.

 FAO is already using social media to share its work, contribute to global dialogue in its areas of expertise, report from events taking place in-house as well as field visits, and most importantly engage in a dialogue with stakeholders, partners, advocates and anyone who is interested in our work.

 FAO presence on social media platforms

 Like other international agencies, FAO maintains official flagship accounts on a select number of the most popular and strategic social media platforms, identified below.
-The Office of Communication, Advocacy and Partnerships (OCP) is responsible for maintaining these FAO flagship accounts.
+The Office for Corporate Communication (OCC) is responsible for maintaining these FAO flagship accounts.
 No other FAO-affiliated accounts should be created on these platforms.
 Use of corporate accounts allows us to: